open-telemetry/oteps/text/logs/0150-logging-library-sdk.md

 Initial draft specification to create prototypes of OpenTelemetry Logging Library SDKs.

+Status: for prototyping.
+Don't merge to main OpenTelemetry specification until prototyping is done.

 ## Motivation

 This is a draft proposal for OpenTelemetry Logging Library SDK specification.